BEAUTIFUL MEMORY BOXES

 DELICATE PAPER BOWL WORKSHOP

-Create delicate little paper bowls – you can make several different bowls, choosing from a wide selection of coloured, handmade, textured and patterned papers.
+Create a cluster of delicate little paper bowls – you can make several different bowls, choosing from a wide selection of coloured, handmade, textured and patterned papers.
 You will also be shown how to incorporate decorative items such as lace, threads, beads and spangles to further enhance your work.
+The larger paper bowls that you could make are suitable for use as LED tea light holders.
+All materials and resources are provided for this workshop.

 WISTOW GALLERY: Artshed@Wistow, Wistow Gallery, Wistow Rural Centre, Kibworth Road, Wistow, Leicestershire, LE8 0QF.
 Tel: 0116 2592400. http://www.wistowgallery.weebly.com.